Kenneth W. Ford: Graduate work and the H-bomb

-Cessation of Weapons Work
+Cessation of weapons work

 In the summer of 1968, influenced by his opposition to the Vietnam War, Ford announced at a talk in Cloudcroft, NM that he would no longer do weapons work or other secret work.

-Research, Teaching, Administration, and Writing
+Research, Teaching, Administration and Writing

 Ford's principal research was in the theory of nuclear structure, with some work in particle and mathematical physics.
 He exploited the nuclear shell model and the collective, or unified, model, and also worked extensively on muonic atoms.
 His first paper, co-authored with David Bohm in 1950, used data from low-energy neutron scattering to give evidence for the transparency of nuclei to neutrons.
 A 1953 paper showed how regularities in the energies of the first excited states of even-even nuclei can be interpreted in terms of the deformations of these nuclei.
 Later papers analyzed muonic-atom data to give evidence on the distribution of electric charge within nuclei.
 Ford's 1959 papers with John Wheeler provided a semiclassical theory of scattering.
 In 1963, he participated, with Henry Kolm and Eiichi Goto, in a search for magnetic monopoles.

 Although Ford's initial appointment at Indiana University in 1953 was as a postdoctoral researcher, he was given the opportunity to teach a graduate course.
 In later appointments at Indiana and other universities, he continued to teach both graduate students and undergraduate.
 Subsequent to retirement, he taught high-school physics at Germantown Academy (1995–98) and at Germantown Friends School (2000-2001).

 In 1958, after a year's leave from Indiana University in Los Alamos, Ford took up new faculty duties at Brandeis University, where he continued research, supervision of graduate students, and, for the first time, taught introductory physics.
 He also served as department chair at Brandeis, 1963–64.
-In 1964 he was recruited by the soon-to-open new campus of the University of California at Irvine as its first physics chair.
+In 1964, he was recruited by the soon-to-open new campus of the University of California at Irvine as its first physics chair. he was instrumental in recruiting future Nobel Prize laureate Frederick Reines to the faculty at Irvine.